 On the other hand, repeating a root canal will only create an environment in which the bacteria may begin to dissipate.
 Everything about your specific situation is under consideration when deciding the best treatment option for you.
 Dr. Hawryluk will thoroughly review all treatment options and address if the apical procedure is right for you.

 The first step in performing a root end procedure is gently pushing back the gingiva (gum) in the area of the abscess.
-Often times, when the bone is exposed, the dentist will see a tiny opening leading to a dental abscess thru the bone.
-Magnification is key and the procedure should not be attempted without the use of a high-resolution dental microscope.
-One the abscess area is found the thin veneer of bone around the abscess is gently trephined away until it is completely exposed.
-Apical curettage is then done which is the removal of all the abscess tissue.
-It generally looks like a gelatinous tissue which is easy to spot with the microscope.
-The part of the root which has been bathing in the abscess tissue it trimmed (apicoectomy) and then the remainder of the root end is packed with filling material (retrofill).
-The end of the root is prepared for the retrofill by using ultrasonic instruments.
-Dr. Hawryluk Jr. uses the Satelec P5 Newton unit with special retero preparation tips for this process.
-The end of the root is packed with a substance called MTA or IRM which research has found are the most effective retrofill materials.
+Often, when the bone is exposed, the dentist will see a tiny opening leading to a dental abscess through the bone.
+Magnification is crucial, and Dr. Hawryluk utilizes the Globa Dental Microscope for ultimate precision.
+One the abscess area is found, the thin veneer of bone around the abscess is gently trephined away until it is completely exposed.
+Apical curettage is performed, which is the removal of all the abscess tissue.
+It generally looks like a gelatinous tissue that is easy to spot with the microscope.
+The part of the root which has been bathing in the abscessed tissue is trimmed (apicoectomy), and then the remainder of the root end is packed with filling material (retrofill).
+Ultrasonic instruments accomplish the root-end preparation.
+Dr. Hawryluk Jr. uses the Satelec P5 Newton unit with special retro preparation tips for this process.
+Placement of MTA or IRM at the end of the root to finish the procedure which research has found are the most effective retrofill materials.

-Root end procedures are a very valuable technique as it saves teeth which would have otherwise been removed.
-Although the procedure is technique sensitive and advanced equipment is needed, it is a relatively simple procedure and usually has a comfortable subsequent recovery.
-If you would like to learn more about this technique and live in the Mississauga/Toronto area please callclick here St. Lawrence Dentistry.
+Root end procedures are a precious technique as it saves teeth which would have otherwise needed removal.
+Although the process is technique sensitive and advanced equipment is required, it is a relatively simple procedure and usually has a subsequent comfortable recovery.
+If you would like to learn more about this technique and live in the Mississauga/Toronto area, please call St. Lawrence Dentistry.